 But recent investigations, using radioactive isotopes have shown that the precursor for ethylene is 1-amino cyclopropane carboxylic acid and not methionine.
 ACC acts as the direct and immediate precursor.
 In fact, higher concentration of auxin induces the synthesis of a group of ethylene synthetase enzymes.
 These enzymes require FMN, H2O and Cu2+ as the cofactors for their activity.
 The auxin induced enzymatic activity can be inhibited by actinomycin D and CHI, which suggests that ethylene synthases are inducible enzymes.
 The site of synthesis of ethylene has been suspected to be chloroplasts and its release is believed to be regulated by phytochromes.

-Apart from Auxins, factors like wounding, aging, irritation, light, cold temperature and drought can also induce ethylene synthesis.
-Most of the above mentioned are stress factors even; ABA is known to induce ethylene
+Apart from Auxins, many factors like wounding, aging, irritation, light, cold temperature and drought can also induce ethylene synthesis.
+Most of the above mentioned are stress factors; even ABA is known to induce ethylene production.

 Fruit Ripening: Once the fruit reaches a particular stage of development, the raw, hard, green colored fruits undergo transformation to produce matured, soft, sweeter and yellow/red/orange/coloured fruits.
 The repining process requires period of time ranging from 24 hours to a week or so.
 And ethylene is known to initiate this phenomenon.
 Once the ripening is on, there is way to stop it.